FailAcademy/learning/adp-london/_lessons/week-05/01-intro-to-meteor.md

 ### Step 4: Clean-up

-Now would be a good time to consider refactoring some of the presentational components out of the container `App` component...
+Now would be a good time to consider refactoring some of the 'presentational' components out of the container `App` component...

 1. Move your `ToDoCount`, `ToDoInput`, `ClearButton`, and `ToDoItem` components into `imports/ui/components/<COMPONENT_NAME>` directories.
 2. Now import these components into your main `App` component file instead.